aspose-ocr/Aspose.OCR-for-.NET/Applications_Aspose_Ocr_Net_6/RecognizeAndSaveXlsx/README.txt

                 // IgnoredCharacters = "*-!@#$%^&", // define the symbols you want to ignore in the recognition result
                 // Language = Language.Eng, // we support 26 languages
                 // LinesFiltration = false, // this works slowly, so choose it only if your picture has lines and it they bad detected in TABLE ar DOCUMENT DetectAreasMode
-                // PreprocessingFilters = new PreprocessingFilter // we automaticaly preprocess your image, but if your recognition result still bad, you can set up the set of filters by your own
-                // {
-                //     PreprocessingFilter.Dilate()
-                // },

                 // RecognitionAreas = new System.Collections.Generic.List<System.Drawing.Rectangle> // set this if you want to recognize only partiqular regions on the image
                 // {
                 //     new System.Drawing.Rectangle(0,0,10,20)